Things to Do in Santiago

 *Important before booking*

-* We only receive ethical tips and reserve the right to return insufficient contributions, the suggested ethical minimum is 10 thousand Chilean pesos per person, we only receive Chilean pesos in cash, we do not accept dollars or electronic payments of any kind.
+* We only accept ethical tips and reserve our right to return insufficient contributions, the suggested ethical minimum is 10,000 Chilean pesos per person, we only take Chilean pesos in cash, we do not accept dollars or electronic payments of any kind.

-* We do not accept group reservations of more than 6 people.
-If we detect a group divided into smaller reservations, we will refuse service at the meeting point even if you have confirmed reservations.
+* We do not accept group bookings larger than 6 people, if a group is detected divided into smaller bookings, we will deny service at the meeting point even if they have confirmed reservations.

 This free tour will help you understand the essential Chilean history linked to current events but in simple and clear words.